bentefay/blog/applicative-instance-for-compose.md

   (<*>) :: Compose f g (a -> b) -> Compose f g a -> Compose f g b
 ```

 It doesn't look that hard, right?
-The problem is this: it's not obvious how you can reach through `f` and `g` to get hold of `a -> b` and `a` so that you can actually apply them to each other and end up with `f (g b)`.
-I couldn't figure out how to solve this incrementally.
+The problem is this: how on earth do you reach through `f` __and__ `g`, to get hold of `a -> b` and `a`, so that you can actually apply them to each other and end up with `f (g b)`.

+For the life of me, I couldn't figure out how to solve this incrementally.
 That left me trying to solve it all at once, _in my head_.
 I failed.

 To practice being more piecemeal with Haskell, let's try to walk through this in a way that my past self would have appreciated.